-GIVRAPD is a project led by the CARIBSAVE Partnership and funded by the CDKN.The project is designed to utilize a common community-based vulnerability assessment (CBVA) framework to integrate scientific and local knowledge from comparative 'learning sites'.
-The aim is to understand the multi-scale socioeconomic, governance and environmental conditions that shape vulnerability and capacity to adapt to climate change within and between small and medium sized coastal communities.
-The objectives are to address key data and knowledge gaps, develop and evaluate practical local adaptation and climate compatible development (CCD) portfolios, facilitate the mainstreaming and scaling-up of adaptation and CCD, establish scientific and professional networks and build capacity..
+GIVRAPD was a project led by the CARIBSAVE Partnership and funded by the CDKN.The project was designed to utilize a common community-based vulnerability assessment (CBVA) framework to integrate scientific and local knowledge from comparative 'learning sites'.
+The aim is to understand the multi-scale socioeconomic, governance and environmental conditions that shape vulnerability and capacity to adapt to climate change within and between small and medium-sized coastal communities.
+The objectives are to address key data and knowledge gaps, develop and evaluate practical local adaptation and climate compatible development (CCD) portfolios, facilitate the mainstreaming and scaling-up of adaptation and CCD, establish scientific and professional networks and build capacity.

-The ACDI is currently one of the partners working on the GIVRAPD project.
-They are providing research assistants to undertake the CBVA's as well as contributing to the climate science aspect of the project and the downscaling of climate models for each case study site.
+The ACDI was one of the partners working on the GIVRAPD project.
+They provided research assistance to undertake the CBVA's as well as contributing to the climate science aspect of the project and the downscaling of climate models for each case study site.

 - Address key data and knowledge gaps that have been a barrier to assessing vulnerability and community dialogue on climate change adaptation.